b3mery/AmortaPy/README.md

 # AmortaPy
 ## <i>Convenient Amortization Schedule Calculations</i>
 ## About
-`AmortyPy` is built on top of `pandas` and `plotty-express`
+`AmortyPy` is built on top of `pandas` and `plotly-express`
 * `Pandas` is used to display the amortization table as a `DataFrame` and allow for futher data analysis and manipulation.
-* `plotty-express` provides a useful interactive graph for visualizing and interacting with the data.
+* `plotly-express` provides a useful interactive graph for visualizing and interacting with the data.
 * I developed the package as a way for me to easily model and visualize my mortage homeloan.

 ### <i><b>Disclaimer</b>